plumti/financial-event-analytics/README.md

 # financial-event-analytics
-This repository contains a quick example of how using the reddit api and crew ai agents financial events can extracted and used for stock analytics.
+Quick example of how financial events can be extracted using the Reddit API and Crew AI agents, and then used for stock analytics.

 ![Basic event extract](/event_ext.png)

-**Disclaimer: This example is for educational purposes only and should not be interpreted as trading advice.
-The provided code, timestamps, and datasets are used for visualisation and experimentation purposes and may not represent a realistic trading model.**

 ## Project Overview